GobySoft/dccl/src/doc/markdown/page03_codecs.md

 2. **Field**: a numbered field in the Google Protobuf Message
 3. **dccl::Bitset**: A set of bits without byte boundaries.
 The **front** is the least significant bit, and the **back** is the most significant bit.
 Thus, appending to a Bitset means add these bits to the most significant bit.

 ## Example Encoding

 The following DCCL Message "CommandMessage" illustrates a basic command's DCCL definition, showing the components of the encoded message.
 Note: LSB = least significant byte, MSB = most significant byte.

 ![CommandMessage Example](codecs-ex-msg.png)

 An example of encoding the DCCL "CommandMessage" for a set of representative values is provided.
-The table displays the unencoded \f$x\f$ and encoded \f$x_{enc}\f$ values, according to the formulas in the [Default Field Codec Reference](#codecs-math).
+The table displays the unencoded \f$x\f$ and encoded \f$x_{enc}\f$ values, according to the formulas in the Default Field Codec Reference.
 Below the table, the encoded message is shown in little endian format, in both hexadecimal and binary notations.

 ![Encoded CommandMessage](codecs-ex-enc.png)

+## Decoding

+Decoding is the reverse of encoding, with the requirement that each field codec consumes (reads) only the exact number of bits that the encoder produced.
+This allows the fields to be concatenated, and allows entire DCCL messages to be concatenated without any delimiters or other header data.

 ## Default Field Codec Reference